 Contact and Customer Data

 As the earliest component in the evolution of CRMs, contacts have been a fundamental of CRMs of any flavor.
 What was once a collection of listings with basic customer information (phone, company, location) the contact and customer data component is now a full 360-view of each customer.
 Contact records contain not only demographic data, but complete histories of purchases, interactions, buying preferences, predicted Lifetime Value (LTV), and current lead status.
 In some platforms, each profile element can be given weighted values for calculating an engagement or lead score.
-In most platforms, separately procured 3rd party data imports to provide additional demographic and behavioral information, while some CRMs like Creatio automatically search for and important this supplementary data.
+In most platforms, separately procured 3rd party data imports provide additional demographic and behavioral information, while some CRMs automatically search for and important this supplementary data.

 All of the customer data can be used in segmentation, the ability to group contacts and customers by any set of data points in order to automate marketing efforts.
 For example, a segment by location in the customer journey can facilitate messaging, forecasting, and targeted marketing campaigns.
 Groupings can be dynamic (and automated with ML-enhanced analytics), manually created, or built using filters for a temporary segment for a time-limited marketing initiative.
 The number of available data points creates opportunities of any complexity, all aided with automated segmentation assists.

 For most CRMs, the contact record page is a single location from which to conduct customer (or segment) specific activities.
 The team can directly communicate from the record, choosing from multiple messaging options, including telephony.
 In some platforms, the contact record is tied to a “universal inbox” that captures every customer message regardless of message channel origin, and where all messages can be viewed, managed, or replied to from any member of the team (see HubSpot).